 - Prayer ministry.
 Please let us know if you would like us to pray for you or your loved one!
 We do various services for many needs at the Church and also of members in their homes.
 Services of prayer for the strength of marriages, those who have cancer, heart problems, have been in accidents, wounded by attacks, the armed forces, police, firefighters, deliverance from substance abuse, for better parenting, and many other causes.

-- Homeless assistance--Care packages to the homeless
+- "You clothed Me" ministry--Care packages to the homeless

-- Faith health outreach--offering certain medical services for free thanks to our trained nurses in cooperation with a local health care system. (please note, along with other Tampa Bay area Orthodox Churches, our parish has contributed to the building of a medical clinic in northern Uganda, collections taken at the Tampa Bay Lenten Vespers over the last several years)
+- Faith health outreach--offering certain medical services for free, thanks to our trained nurses in cooperation with a local health care system. (please note, along with other Tampa Bay area Orthodox Churches, our parish has contributed to the building of a medical clinic in northern Uganda, collections taken at the Tampa Bay Lenten Vespers over the last several years)

 - Veteran's and hospital ministry--visitation and gifts to Veteran's and staff of hospitals, including children's hospital.